Issue 60: A Conversation with Robert Wrigley

 WRIGLEY

-I don’t know if there’s a conscious impulse on anybody’s behalf to reach in and take the place of religion per se.
-I think it was Steven’s who said somewhere, maybe in The Necessary Angel, “When a man has lost his faith in God, He’s got to find something to believe in.
+I don’t know if there’s a conscious impulse on anybody’s behalf for poetry to leap in and take the place of religion per se.
+I think it was Stevens who said somewhere, maybe in The Necessary Angel, “When a man has lost his faith in God, he’s got to find something to believe in.
 I believe in poetry.”
 And I have always said that, for me, poetry is as close as I come to prayer.
-I’m a believer in prayer, I’m not a believer in organized religion, which seems to have been co-opted by political interests and brings its adherents to no more than a kind of agenda that ultimately seems destructive, a kind of terrible exclusivity: I’m going to heaven, you’re going to hell.
+I’m a believer in prayer.
+I’m not a believer in organized religion, which seems to have been co-opted by political interests and brings its adherents to no more than a kind of agenda that ultimately seems destructive, a kind of terrible exclusivity: I’m going to heaven, you’re going to hell.
 Poetry aims to be as inclusive as it can be.
-All you have to do is read and it can take something away.
+All you've got to do is read it and you can take something away.
 At least I hope that’s the case.
-If you read lots of great poetry, you’ll be a better person for it, though if you’re shit, you’ll probably still be shit.
-Albeit a well read one, a more interesting one at literary soirees.
+If you read lots of great poetry, you’ll be a better person for it, though if you’re a shit, you’ll probably still be shit.
+Albeit a well-read one, or a more interesting one at literary soirees.

 VINEYARD